Dashboards

 Export drill-down results

-The KPI drill-down results can be exported to a .csv
+The KPI drill-down results can be exported to a .csv file so you can access the exact drill-down data.

-type in KPI definition in the Setup > Administration > More > Key Performance Indicators.
+KPIs from view are distinguished by having the counter type="view" type, and KPIs from tabular model by having the countertype="scalarDataSource" type in KPI definition in the Setup > Administration > More > Key Performance Indicators.

-You cannot download the custom KPI data.
+You cannot download custom KPI data.

 For more information on managing dashboards, refer to the Admin configuration section.